What is an Applicant Tracking System?

 Many panels have members with a particular expertise or niche role in the organization that is salient to the position.
 These members bring their perspectives and insights to the questions and candidate answers.

-Once you’ve made the list of competencies, you can work on developing your questions.
-In panel interviews, you want people with multiple points of view asking questions related to the core competencies identified in the job analysis.
+Once you've made the list of competencies, you can work on developing your questions.
+In panel interviews, you want people with multiple points of view asking questions related to the core competencies identified in the interview guide.
 The purpose of panel interviews, generally speaking, is to find candidates who the panel could realistically work with.
-The only way to find the right person is to be precise and ask the right questions.
+The best way to achieve this is to find the right panelist to ask the right questions.

 There are several types of panel interview questions to consider.